 Rheumatoid arthritis causes chronic inflammation that affects not only the joints but other organ systems, too.
-One of the lesser-known symptoms of the condition is brain fog.
+One of the more unusual symptoms of rheumatoid arthritis is brain fog.

-Many people with rheumatoid arthritis, or RA, report having trouble thinking clearly, problems with memory, and difficulty concentrating.
+Many people with rheumatoid arthritis (RA) report having trouble thinking clearly, problems with memory, and difficulty concentrating.

 With proper treatment and by taking preventative steps, a person with RA may be able to get the brain fog to lift.

 People mostly associate RA with swollen and painful joints.
-However, for many people with RA that is only one of the symptoms they face.
+However, for some people with RA, that is only one of the symptoms they face.

-The results suggest that the risk is higher in people who use corticosteroids as an RA treatment and who have risk factors for heart disease, which may include high blood pressure or high cholesterol.
+may be higherin people who use corticosteroids as an RA treatment and who have risk factors for heart disease, which include high blood pressure and high cholesterol.